THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 1c.
 The candidates for Active membership must be certified by the American Board of Surgery or its equivalent in Canada (FRCSC), Central America, Mexico, and South America.
 In addition, membership shall be limited to Fellows of the American College of Surgeons or its international equivalent.
 Candidates are eligible to apply for Active membership as long as their application for Fellowship in the American College of Surgeons or its international equivalent is submitted.
 Their membership application will be finally approved once they confirm that fellowship status was obtained.

-2. Senior members shall consist of Active members who have reached the age of 65 years or who have retired from active practice.
-Senior members shall have all the responsibilities and privileges of active members, excepting those regarding attendance at assemblies.
+2. Senior members shall consist of Active or Corresponding members who have reached the age of 65 years or who have retired from active practice.
+Senior members shall have all the responsibilities and privileges of Active or Corresponding members, excepting those regarding attendance at assemblies.
 Senior members are not required to pay dues, but may be asked on an annual basis to make a donation to the Society.

 3. Honorary members shall consist of individuals who have made outstanding contributions to the discipline of endocrine surgery.
 They shall have no voting privileges, are not eligible for election as officers, and are not subject to assessment for dues.